alexteghipco/brainSurfer/README.md

 # Warnings and bugs
 These are some current issues that will be fixed in the future

+- GUI size is wonky on lower resolution displays

+All GUIs are resizeable but some are organized in such a way that on lower-resolution displays some buttons get scrunched up together creating a mess.
+We are working on this.

+- 2D colormaps lack axes

+It's hard to tell how the colormap maps onto the brain.
+In reality, the colormap needs to be translated across the x-axis (and labeled).

 - modulate transparency has some bugs

-Should work fine unless you have a map with both positive and negative values, in which case the transparency modulated 2D colormap that is generated is inaccurate.
-The real data plotted over that colormap should be translated across the x-axis.
+Under some circumstances, modulating transparencies fails and the colormap that is generated is inaccurate (mostly when the statistical map contains both positive and negative values).
+Opacity thresholds are not always applied.

+- p-value thresholds have not yet been tested

-- some options in the menu are not ready yet
+- some options available in the menu are not yet ready

 Cluster correction is not supported yet.
 Statistical analysis is not yet supported. volume viewer is not yet supported.

 # Full list of features
 *Support for native space*
 - Use either fsaverage brains that come with the toolbox, or render your own surface files.
 Then, overlay any data that fits the dimensions of your files (in .nii format). *see 'select a surface'*